SteelCompendium/data-md-dse/Bestiary/War Spider.md

   target: Two creatures or objects
 - name: Trample
   type: Action
-  roll: 5 VP
   keywords:
   - —
   distance: Self
   target: Self
-  effect: The spider shifts up to their speed and makes a Leg Blade attack against
+  effect: 'The spider shifts up to their speed and makes a Leg Blade attack against
     each creature who comes within their reach during the move.
-The spider makes one power roll against all targets.
+The spider makes one power roll against all targets. '
 - name: Web
   type: Maneuver
   roll: AGL RR